 I love eggs.
-And eggs is my staple for my low carb diet.
-It is inexpensive, easy to prepare and if you hard boil them, easy to keep on hand for a quick snack.
+And eggs are is my staple for my low carb diet.
+They are inexpensive, easy to prepare and if you hard boil them, easy to keep on hand for a quick snack.

 When you think about an egg, it is the perfect food.
 Eggs are where chickens come from once fertilized.
 There must be lots of vitamins and minerals in order to create a chicken.
 When we eat eggs we are getting lots of nutrition.

 Eggs are a real food, created by God.
 I prefer real food like meat, fish, eggs, and vegetables rather than the processed food that modern people eat.
 Real foods are just full of nutrition.

 For example, white flour has so little nutrition, manufacturers are required to add vitamins to the flour.

 Personally, I would prefer to get my vitamins naturally from the foods I eat.

 When I choose foods, I try to get the most natural foods.
 So when I choose eggs, I go for the eggs that come from pastured chickens.
 I try to find meats from animals who were fed grass and not corn.